dakountche/ICollaboration/README.md

  - the problem studied
  - the solution proposed
  - the experimentations
+ - observations of the reader
+ - a way of translating new English words in the language of the reader

 All the sections lead to the creation of a Jupyter notebook consider as a template.